dogweather/forkful/content/en/elm/files-and-io/checking-if-a-directory-exists.md

 weight: 20
 ---

-## What & Why?
-Checking if a directory exists means confirming whether a specific folder path is present in the file system.
-Programmers do it to avoid errors when accessing, reading, or writing files.

 ## How to:
 Elm is a front-end web programming language, so it doesn't have direct access to the file system.
 However, you'd typically send a command to a backend service in JavaScript.
 Here's how you might structure such an interaction with Elm: